 L’Allié.
-When I came across the name – which means ‘the ally’ in French – it resonated.
+When I came across the name – which is French for ‘the ally’ – it resonated.

 I’ve have often been caught on both sides of issues explaining and defending one group to another.
 I’m from Western Canada but lived 17 years in France and Quebec; was a climate advocate from an Oil & Gas family, and an engineer who spent his degree making a movie.
 I’ve come to respect the fact that there are many ways to see the same reality.